jstedfast/MimeKit/README.md

 One of the more common operations that MimeKit is meant for is parsing email messages from arbitrary streams.
 There are two ways of accomplishing this task.

-The first way is to use one of the `Load()` methods on `MimeKit.MimeMessage`:
+The first way is to use one of the [Load](http://www.mimekit.net/docs/html/Overload_MimeKit_MimeMessage_Load.htm) methods on `MimeMessage`:

 ```csharp
 // Load a MimeMessage from a stream
 var message = MimeMessage.Load (stream);
 ```

-The second way is to use the `MimeParser` class.
+The second way is to use the [MimeParser](http://www.mimekit.net/docs/html/T_MimeKit_MimeParser.htm) class.
 For the most part, using the `MimeParser` directly is not necessary unless you wish to parse a Unix mbox file stream.
 However, this is how you would do it:

 ```csharp
 // Load a MimeMessage from a stream